Yeavering Bell

 The hillfort encloses an area of approximately 12 acre and is enclosed by a stone wall, upwards of 10 ft thick, having four entrances, one of which is defended by a guard-house; and within this area is an inner fort, excavated out of the rock, of an oval form, measuring 13 ft across at the widest part.
 On the sides of the hill, and in a high valley between the Bell and the next hill, called Whitelaw, there are many remains of stone huts rudely flagged, some in groups surrounded by rampiers (ramparts), and others isolated.
 Barrows, too, are numerous here.

 The hillfort enclosure was constructed in two phases, according to a survey by English Heritage.
 The 'roundhouses' within the fort suggests communal living but these need not all have been dwellings.
 The differing size of these buildings may have indicated the status of their original occupants.

-The buildings of the hillfort would have been bright pink when first constructed, being made from local andesite.
-This stone is pink when quarried and turns, after a few years’ exposure to the elements, to a dull grey.

 Yeavering Bell overlooks the important Angle site of Yeavering in the valley just to the north, which was mentioned by Bede in his Ecclesiastical History of the English People.
 The outlines of the wooden royal hall and assembly building have been marked out in the grass at Yeavering, and can be picked out from the slopes of Yeavering Bell.